nix0f/qubes-doc/introduction/faq.md

 Malware can also interfere with the activities you perform with your computer.
 For example, if you use your computer to conduct financial transactions, the malware might allow its creator to make fraudulent transactions in your name.

-### Aren't antivirus programs and firewalls enough?
+### I programmi antivirus e i firewall non bastano?

 Unfortunately, conventional security approaches like antivirus programs and (software and/or hardware) firewalls are no longer enough to keep out sophisticated attackers.
 For example, nowadays it's common for malware creators to check to see if their malware is recognized by any signature-based antivirus programs.